TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 9/Mark 9.18.md

 ---

-and wheresoever it taketh him, it dasheth him down: and he foameth, and grindeth his teeth, and pineth away: and I spake to thy disciples that they should cast it out; and they were not able. [
+and wherever it seizes him, it throws him down, and he foams at the mouth, and grinds his teeth, and wastes away.
+I asked your disciples to cast it out, and they weren't able."